Sainy98/global-cyberattack-dashboard/README.md

 ## 5. Key Insights 📊
-Below are example insights you can keep or adjust based on your actual numbers:

 - **High‑risk countries**
     - Countries like the **UK, Germany, and Brazil** show the highest financial loss, indicating heavy digital usage and strong attack activity.
     - Emerging markets such as **India and China** also show notable losses, which suggests fast digital growth and rising cyber risk.